Testing REST APIs using Postman and Newman

 Running collection using Newman with environment

-Lets name it as todo-local-env.postman_environment.json.
+Let’s name it todo-local-env.postman_environment.json.

 $ newman run todolist.postman_collection.json -e todo-local-env.postman_environment.json